What I do

 MY EXPERTISE comes from roughly two decades of advertising work and another two decades in journalism.
 My marketing experience has focused on storytelling, innovative social/digital advertising and the invention of content marketing.
 (You can find the compact, job-by-job version of my life on LinkedIn.)

-These days, I help social justice and political organizations understand and create narrative strategy and use cutting-edge processes to create and sustain great multi-channel content marketing.
-I help find the core story — what I call the "story platform" — that will connect most powerfully with your audience.
+These days, I help social justice and political organizations understand and create narrative strategy and use cutting-edge processes to create and sustain effective multi-channel content marketing.
+I help find the core story — what I call the "story platform" — that will connect most powerfully with the audience we’re trying to reach.
 I formulate effective strategies based on that core narrative.
 I help create and produce the audience-facing content that drives campaigns — digital and physical media, including text, image and video for distribution in multiple formats and all channels, online and off.
+I even write speeches.

 I've worked with multi-brand holding companies.
 Individual brands.
 Non-profits.
 Media companies.
 Political organizations.
 (You can see some examples in Ideas @ Work.)